JoeBaldwin90/source/README.md

 # Source
 Source is a subscription based photography website built with Ruby on Rails 5.2.3.
 [View the production site here](https://bit.ly/313smNR).
+For log-in instructions, see below.

 ## Goal
 To build a full-stack application with user authentication and subscription payments.